strapi/strapi/docs/3.0.0-alpha.x/guides/deployment.md

 - `Find Services`, seach for `ec2` and click on `EC2, Virtual Servers in the Cloud`

 2. **Select Appropriate Region**.
-In the top menu, near your IAM Account User name, select from the dropdown, the most appropriate region to host your Strapi instance.
+In the top menu, near your IAM Account User name, select, from the dropdown, the most appropriate region to host your Strapi project.
 For example, `US East (N.Virginia)` or `Asia Pacific (Hong Kong)`.
-You will want to remember this region for configuring other services on AWS and locating these services in the same region.
+You will want to remember this region for configuring other services on AWS and serving these services from the same region.
 3. Click on the blue `Launch Instance` button.

-- New trial users, click `free tier only` in the left menu
+- \*\*New trial users, click `free tier only` in the left menu
 - `Select` **Ubuntu Server 18.04 LTS (HVM), SSD Volume Type**
 - Ensure `General purpose` + `t2.micro, Free tier eligible` is `checked`.
 - Click the grey `Next: Configure Instance Details` and `Next: Add Storage`